yliu-hashed/Gibberish-Compiler/Documents/get_started.md

 # Scott CPU Minecraft World
 Note: the world file exsists in a seperate repo: https://github.com/YuandaLiu-Hashed/MCBE-Scott-CPU-World.
-1. Makesure you have a copy of Minecraft Bedrock Edition.
+1. Makesure you have a copy of Minecraft Bedrock Engine.
-   - This includes paid Minecraft Bedrock edition, and the free Minecraft Education Edition.
+   - This includes the paid __Minecraft Bedrock edition(Win 10, iOS, android ...)__, and the free __Minecraft Education Edition__.
    - __Minecraft Java edition will not work!__
    - If you open your Minecraft game, and the title says: __Minecraft with no subtitle__ or __Minecraft with Education Edition as a Subtitle__, it will likely work.
 2. Download the [MC world file](https://github.com/YuandaLiu-Hashed/MCBE-Scott-CPU-World/releases/latest) from the releases in the world repo.
 This file sould have a .mcworld extension to it.